AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

 - create multiple buttons from single extension;
 - implement drop-down menu buttons;
 - use any [icon](https://react-spectrum.adobe.com/react-spectrum/workflow-icons.html#available-icons) from React Spectrum;
+- delete default or added by extension buttons;

 ## Custom button with callback